 “Oh,” Grif said, “right.
 The second reason is that Dak’s usual contact died, and a moron got a field promotion.”

-A few minutes later a small group appeared at the other end of the valley.
+A few minutes later the tiny figures at the far end of the valley began to move in their direction.

-“I think the incompetent double-crossers just showed up,” Amys said.
+“I think the incompetent double-crossers just noticed us,” Amys said.

 “Excellent.”
 Grif looped the thumb of his right hand in his holster belt, hand resting near the grip of his pistol.
 “Let’s get this over with and go home.”